Tanin69/AgriFieldGenerator/README.md

     "project_name": "YourProjectName",    <- Well...
 Your project name, named like your ProjectName directory "source_files": {
         "svg_filename": "NameOfYourSVGFile.svg", <- Your svg file
-        "svg_height": 16257, <- height of your satmap, must the same as your svg file and your terrain in Enfusion "svg_width": 16257,  <- idem, but for the width "tile_size": 512     <- tile size in Enfusion },
+        "svg_height": 16257, <- height of your satmap in pixels, must the same as your svg file and your terrain in Enfusion "svg_width": 16257,  <- idem, but for the width "tile_size": 512     <- tile size in Enfusion in pixels },
     "enfusion_texture_masks": {
         "etm_path": "/path/to/your/enfusion/texture/surface/masks", <- Surface texture mask.
 They must of course have been exported previously via the Enfusion Workbench